SSWConsulting/SSW.Rules.Content/rules/making-a-great-done-video/rule.md

 8. Show the Pain - Demonstrate the problem that your new feature will fix, then demonstrate your feature.
 9. One-Take - Record it in one take, but start again if it's super bad.
 10. Quick - Keep it short, concise, and don't repeat yourself!
-11. Directing Attention - Give people an idea of where to look.
+11. Directing Attention - Give people an idea of where to look by mentioning positions on the screen before taking actions, e.g. "at the bottom of the screen" or "in the top right-hand corner".
 12. Clean UI - Use a clean browser and IDE or hide your bookmarks bar, and zoom in to 125% in your browser.
 Hide the ribbon if presenting in Microsoft Office.
 Clear all irrelevant reminders if presenting in Outlook.
 Note: You can easily get a clean browser by using a guest or incognito profile.

 ::: bad